mpi-ncs/openoptics/docs/tutorials/1-get-started.md

     net.start()
 ```

-This script creates a network with:
+This script creates an optical DCN with:

 * An 8-node optical network.
 * A round-robin optical topology.